kitturpriya/Restaurant-Management-system/README.txt

 The Program is written in C++ and uses standard libraries and functionalities of C++.

-1) Extract the rar file.
+1) Download all the files.
-2) You will get a folder named DSA inside there you will get a DSA_Project_Restaurant_Management_System exe app.
-3) Run it.
+2) Run it.
 DONE.

 PS: The command window might initially be of a small size and thus